Morwenn/POLDER/_sources/math.txt

 module live in the namespace ``polder::math``.
 Some of the functions also have some kinds of "overloads" that can be executed at compile time.
-These compile time functions live in the subnamespace ``polder::math::meta``; the limitations of the compile time implementations make the compile time functions unsuitable for runtime.
+These compile time functions live in the subnamespace ``polder::math::meta``; the limitations of the compile time implementations make the compile time functions unsuitable for runtime use.
 If you need to execute a function at runtime, use the ones that live directly in ``polder::math``.

 .. toctree::